West Oxfordshire - too good to lose

 Under a unitary authority, all decisions would be significantly influenced by councillors who live outside of West Oxfordshire.
 Without local knowledge they will not have your best interests at heart, because they will not know what they are.

 Should community facilities continue to be improved?

 We help fund maintenance and improvement to parks, play areas and village halls.
 Future improvements are planned for our leisure centres including phase 2 of Carterton.
-With One Oxfordshire there is no guarantee these improvements will take place.
+With a unitary there is no guarantee these improvements will take place.
 Instead, cuts are more likely in order to fund county council services.